protontypes/open-sustainable-technology/CONTRIBUTING.md

 * Every new project entry will receive a tweet created by protontypes.
 You can define a custom message for that with your project URL and great people if you like to.
 Just add `My Tweet:` to the Pull request comment.

 Further details on how do `Pull Requests` can be found in the official GitHub [documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Contribute to a listed projects

+All listed projects allow direct participation.
+This is possible in many different ways.
+From using open source projects to bug fixing.
+Get in touch with the open communities and find out how you can contribute with your skills and knowledge.
+Please contact us if you would like to know how you can support projects worldwide through simple research or open-source contributions.

 ## Planting trees
 We are dependent on your support.
 To motivate you to add projects and maintain the list, we plant 100 trees for each merged pull request.